ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 * The clock rate in the "a=rtpmap" line MUST be 90000.
 * The OPTIONAL parameters v3c-unit-header, v3c-unit-type, v3c-vps-id, v3c-atlas-id, v3c-attr-idx, v3c-attr-part-idx, v3c-map-idx, v3c-aux-video-flag, sprop-max-don-diff, v3c-parameter-set, v3c-atlas-data, v3c-common-atlas-data, v3c-sei, v3c-tile-id, v3c-tile-id-pres, v3c-ptl-level-idc, v3c-ptl-tier-flag, v3c-ptl-codec-idc, v3c-ptl-toolset-idc, v3c-ptl-rec-idc, when present, MUST be included in the "a=fmtp" line of SDP.
 This parameter is expressed as a media type string, in the form of a semicolon-separated list of parameter=value pairs.

+The OPTIONAL parameters, when present in the V3C atlas component media line format parameters attribute, specify values that are valid for the coded V3C sequence until a new value is received in-band.
+Some OPTIONAL parameters, like v3c-parameter-set or v3c-unit-header, can't be carried in-band in the atlas stream and may thus be considered static for the session.

-An example of media representation corresponding to atlas data component (V3C_AD) in SDP is as follows:
+An example of media representation corresponding to atlas data component (V3C_AD), where static V3C parameter set and V3C unit header is carried out-of-band in SDP, is as follows:

 ~~~
     m=application 49170 RTP/AVP 98
     a=rtpmap:98 v3c/90000
+    a=fmtp:98
-    a=fmtp:98 v3c-unit-header=CAAAAA==;
+      v3c-unit-header=CAAAAA==;
-              v3c-ptl-tier-flag=1
+      v3c-ptl-tier-flag=1;
+      v3c-parameter-set=AQD/AAAP/zwAAAAAADwIAQ5BwAAOADjgQAADkA==
 ~~~

 ### For V3C video components